There are 4 things you need to do to complete the orientation.

 - Check Browser for LMS compatibility (CANVAS) and Class Notes requirements.

-- Learn Canvas by enrolling in a Canvas tutorial.
-Once enrolled in the tutorial, log into Canvas with your MEID and you will see the Canvas tutorial listed as CGC Fernandez NSO0000.
+Learn Canvas by enrolling in a Canvas tutorial.
+Once enrolled in the tutorial, log into Canvas with your MEID and you will see the Canvas tutorial listed as CG Student Canvas Online Orientation.
 Launch the course to learn Canvas basics.